Virgin Galactic completes final test flight before launching paying customers to space

-ALBUQUERQUE, N.M -- Virgin Galactic completed what's expected to be its final test flight Thursday before taking paying customers on brief trips to space.
+ALBUQUERQUE, N.M -- Virgin Galactic completed what's expected to be its final test flight Thursday before taking paying customers on brief trips to space, marking what the space tourism company described as a “fantastic achievement.”

 Six of the company's employees, including two pilots, landed at Spaceport America in southern New Mexico after the short up-and-down flight that included a few minutes of weightlessness.
 It took about an hour for the mother ship to carry the spaceplane to an altitude of 44,500 feet (13,563 meters), where it was released and fired its rocket motor to make the final push.